Accounting and Society

 Research Topics

-Topic 2: Reporting, Monitoring & Public Management
+Topic 2: Reporting, Monitoring, and Public Management

 Beyond New Public Management, the broader issue of governmentality in a society marked by control and mistrust is emerging within our hypermodern societies.
 In this era of digital transformation,“smart cities,” e-health, platforms, algorithms, big data, and so on, these questions arise in connection with managerial challenges that echo current scientific debates.

-Topic 3: Reporting, Management & Governance
+Topic 3: Reporting, Management, and Governance

 From a perspective outside the organization, several studies examine the role of accounting information in a firm’s external governance mechanisms (for example, the impact of the new IFRS standards in the banking sector)

-Topic 4: Reporting, Management & Innovations
+Topic 4: Reporting, Management, and Innovations

-Group leaders
+Group Leaders

 Sophie SPRING